quisquous/cactbot/README.md

 the current Chinese version,
 and the current Korean version.
 Some translations are still a work in progress.
+See the [cactbot coverage page](https://quisquous.github.io/cactbot/util/coverage/coverage.html) for more details.

 ## Licensing, Trademarks, Copyright